MoserMichael/teach-your-children-well/other-stuff.md

 3288 million kilometers per year = 3288000000 kilometers per year /  31536000 seconds per year =  104.2 kilometers per second.

-A spaceship that starts from earth needs to travel some eight kilometers per second.
+A normal spaceship that starts from earth and goes to the international space station is going is much slower, it has a speed of some eight kilometers per second.

+So this one must be 104.2 / 8 = 13.025 times faster!

 --

 A big problem is that the spaceship needs to travel some twenty five years.
-We don't know if the electronics on that spaceship would not break.
+We don't know if the electronics on that spaceship would not break with this amount of radiation.
 A spaceship gets a lot of radiation that could damage the electronics.

 Right now NASA has to decide, if they want to do such a project.